 The amount of compensation received depends on the type of facility and how long the worker stays there, but it helps people pay for out-of-pocket costs.
 These can be extremely high when employees have to stay in a hospital for a few days.

-Supplemental benefits like hospital indemnity are often voluntary, but some employers decide to cover the base-level coverage with a voluntary option to scale up.
+Hospital Indemnity plans are often voluntary, but some employers decide to cover the base-level coverage with a voluntary option to scale up.

-What are the benefits of hospital indemnity?
+What are the benefits of Hospital Indemnity coverage?

 These funds can be used for anything in these situations, which gives workers lots of flexibility in how they allocate this much-needed financial support.
-Another benefit is that enrollment is very easy, and employees won’t have to answer medical questions or get an exam to get coverage.
+Another benefit is that enrollment is very easy, and employees won’t have to answer medical questions or get an exam to receive coverage.
 Payments are made directly to the employee when they need this benefit, and they can still receive the compensation even if their medical insurance covers everything and they have no out-of-pocket costs.

-How to help employees plan
+How to help employees plan.

 Employees may need your encouragement to fully understand how great this supplemental insurance coverage truly is.
 Make it clear that this flexible benefit will ensure they have a financial safety net should the worst happen.
 It may help workers to see a tangible example of how the benefit would work.
 Outline something like the following: